 Challenge / Goal

 Urban pluvial floods occur when heavy rainfall exceeds the capacity of a city’s drainage system.
 In the case of extreme rainfall, rapid and abundant rainwater runoff from sealed surfaces is the dominating mechanism that leads to pluvial flooding.
-Due to their rapid onset and their localized nature, such floods cause significant damage to a city’s natural and built environment and are difficult to manage.
+Due to their rapid onset and their localised nature, such floods cause significant damage to a city’s natural and built environment, and are difficult to manage.

 To prevent such events, it is important to understand and predict when and where flooding might happen.
 To do so, local authorities need high resolution information and models for rapid and timely simulation of flood forecasts.

 This is why we created the FloodCitiSense mobile and web app.
 Developed with citizens and city authorities, the app aims at feeding such models with a large, spatially explicit database.
 This includes real-time observations of rainfall intensity and collected information on the impacts of pluvial flooding.
 You can learn more about our app in the video.

 Want to learn more about the lessons learned, financial details and results?